 Besides, claims should not be denied by the IRS.
 If the taxpayer had a penalty assessed more than years prior, the taxpayer had an estimated penalty assessed in the past three years, received a First-Time abatement more than years prior for the tax return in question, or had penalties in subsequent years.

-Passport levy is a relatively new topic, and as such, it is an IRS initiative that most people aren’t aware of.
-The IRS is now seizing passports of those with past-due taxes, including citizens abroad who receive no formal notice of the IRS’s intent or of the action itself when completed.
+A relatively new topic.
+As such, it is an IRS initiative that most people aren’t aware of.
+The IRS now seizes the passports of those with past-due taxes.
+Including citizens abroad who receive no formal notice of the IRS’s intent or of the action itself when completed.

-The IRS relies on what is referred to as “voluntary compliance” to enforce taxes.
+The IRS relies on “voluntary compliance” to enforce taxes.
 This doesn’t mean that they view the payment of taxes as voluntary, as in you can choose whether or not to pay taxes without facing negative consequences.
-Rather, it represents the reality is that the IRS has neither the financial or personal resources to knock on every door from which taxes are collected.
+Rather, the IRS lacks the financial or personal resources to knock on every door from which they collect taxes.

-Voluntarily in this means that the assessing, filing, and paying tax without direct government prompting is part of the system the IRS relies on.
-However, if the IRS stopped enforcing the tax laws, a greater number of people would be likely not to file or pay.
-A voluntary compliance system’s goal is to enforce the law enough to keep most people paying taxes out of a sense of duty or fear of repercussion.
+Voluntarily means that assessing, filing, and paying tax without direct government prompting as part of the system the IRS relies on.
+However, if the IRS stopped enforcing the tax laws, a greater number of people could likely not file or pay.
+A voluntary compliance system enforces the law enough to keep most people paying taxes out of a sense of duty or fear of repercussion.

-To do this, the IRS often tries to make public examples out of well-known non-compliant taxpayers.
-Also, to keep its own house clean, the IRS often targets government employees, public officials, and those with state and federal licenses or security clearances for extra compliance monitoring.
-While clearly not fair from an equality point of view, this is the compliance environment that taxpayers in those roles, jobs, and professions must live, work, and pay taxes in.
+The IRS often tries to make public examples out of well-known non-compliant taxpayers.
+The IRS often targets government employees, public officials, and those with state and federal licenses or security clearances for extra compliance monitoring.
+While clearly not fair from an equality point of view, this is the compliance environment that taxpayers in those roles must live, work, and pay taxes in.

 Representing such taxpayers requires an extra degree of sensitivity and planning.
-In particular, unlike taxpayers who may be looking to pay the absolute minimum due, people in this group may want to prioritize other goals such as avoiding the filing of lien in the public record, avoiding a wage garnishment that will alert their employee to the issue, settling the issue out of court, or avoiding the possible seizure of a passport or licensing document that would impede their ability to work and travel.
+In particular, unlike taxpayers looking to pay the absolute minimum due, people in this group may want to prioritize other goals.
+For example, avoiding the filing of lien in the public record, a wage garnishment that alerts their employer to the issue, settling the issue out of court.
+The possible seizure of a passport or licensing document could impede their ability to work and travel.

 Private Debt Collectors

-Engaging in this free service will also help you understand why you might not want to file your file sent back to the IRS and help you make an informed decision.
-Before moving a file back to the IRS from a private debt collection agency, there are several tactical considerations.
+Please contact us.
+Engaging in this free service also helps you understand why you might not want to file your file sent back to the IRS.
+We help you make an informed decision.
+Before moving a file back to the IRS from a private debt collection agency, there are several tactical considerations